Doing this may make you more approachable

 “People who are willing to acknowledge they are unsure generally have more credibility with others who interact with them,” says Dr. Kevin Krippner, clinical psychologist with Advocate Medical Group on staff at Advocate BroMenn Medical Center in Bloomington-Normal, Ill.
 “Persons with a ‘know-it-all’ attitude are respected less, as they are perceived as being too biased on a subject.”

-Participants read an essay in which the writer supported or rejected religion.
+During the study, participants read an essay in which the writer supported or rejected religion.
 If the participants disagreed with the essay and attacked the writer’s character, they were considered intellectually arrogant.
 Those who avoided personal attacks were considered intellectually humble.

 “There are stereotypes about conservatives and religiously conservative people being less intellectually humble about their beliefs,” said Leary in a university news release.
 “We didn’t find a shred of evidence to support that.”